DiVino may earn commission from select online purchase links.

 Find it online: Tornatore Pietrarizzo Etna Bianco 2019

-Catarratto flourishes in the hot, dry climate and produces medium-bodied wines with a range of aromas, including dried Mediterranean herbs like sage, thyme, and tarragon, plus citrus and even some tropical fruit.
+Catarratto flourishes in the hot, dry climate and produces medium-bodied wines with a range of aromas, including dried Mediterranean herbs like sage, thyme, and tarragon, plus citrus, white peach, and even some tropical fruit.
 It also has a refreshing bitter finish.
 It’s frequently produced as reliable every-day table wine or blended, ie Etna Bianco, but can be exceptional on its own with the right care and attention.

 Also known as Moscato d’Alessandria, Zibibbo is notable for Sicily’s famous Passito di Pantelleria, dessert wine, made from semi-dried grapes.
 The Moscato (Muscat) wine family is known for intense fruit and floral notes (rose petal), and especially dried apricot.
 The piquant, sweet notes of Zibibbo remain, even in dry wines.
 Dry Moscato is quite the tasting experience.
 Ultra aromatic, but with an unexpected clean, dry palate and mineral-rich finish.